pablo-meier/ghostlight/docs/pitch.md

 Book](http://pw.brown.edu/wiki/people/greenbook).

-Using just a Wiki and basic links, you can build a pretty rich system, but I wanted to make something bigger.
+Using just a Wiki and basic links, you can build a pretty rich system, but I wanted to make something a little smarter.
 I have a stack of programs of the 20+ shows Charly and I have seen since we moved here in August and I would love build something that shows exactly how rich and meaningful the work of the people listed on them was.

 ## That's what Ghostlight _is_, but what problems is it solving?